By Rod Mebane, Starshine Galaxy

-Rod was MIPA’s scholarship participant at the 2013 IBPA Publication University (PubU), held in San Francisco in March 2014.
-This is the second of three reports that Rod is sharing with fellow MIPA members from his experience at the conference.
-(The first report was on “Covers that Connect.”)
-Contact Rod by e-mail at firstname.lastname@example.org or by phone at 312-343-2235 with your questions and comments.
+Rod was MIPA’s scholarship participant at the 2014 IBPA Publication University (PubU), held in San Francisco last March.
+This is one of a series of reports that Rod is sharing with fellow MIPA members from his experience at the conference.
+Contact Rod by email at firstname.lastname@example.org or by phone at 312-343-2235 with your comments and questions.

 The literary purists among us may wish that people would not judge a book by its cover—believing fervently that the quality of the underlying content is what counts—but we all know better.
 No matter how we try to angle around it, the cover of a book creates the first impression, and it can make or break a prospective reader’s interest in the book.
 This is particularly true in the wild open marketplace of books in which we are currently swirling, where a good cover is “table stakes,” and a great cover is a critical success factor in winning the attention of readers.

 At PubU, sponsored by IBPA in March 2014, a workshop appropriately called “Covers that Connect” focused on the things that matter in cover design.
 The workshop was offered on a seat-limited basis, and you had to sign up in advance.
 One of the requirements in pre-registering was to submit a cover in electronic form for critique by the class and by the two instructors, Shannon Bodie and Jeniffer Thompson—both experienced and well-regarded book designers.

 The session began with some great teaching points, including: “Think of your cover as a billboard (not as an ad)”—driving home the point that you have just a few seconds to capture someone’s attention.
 (See the complete workshop slide presentation at the link shown below.)